 The training, which focuses on metal fabrication fundamentals, begins August 6 at the college’s Advanced Manufacturing Training Center, located at 310 George Patterson Boulevard, Bristol, Pa.
 The training is free, but students must meet certain criteria to qualify.

-To learn more, prospective students must attend one of two mandatory information sessions.
-The sessions take place from 1 to 3 p.m.
-Monday, June 18 and Monday, June 25 at the Gene and Marlene Epstein Campus at Lower Bucks, located at 1304 Veterans Highway, Bristol, Pa.
+To apply, prospective students must attend an information session from 1 to 3 p.m.
+Monday, June 25 at the Gene and Marlene Epstein Campus at Lower Bucks, located at 1304 Veterans Highway, Bristol, Pa.

 The Metalwork Training program introduces students to the fundamental concepts and hands-on skills required in manufacturing and a variety of industries.
 Students will receive a certificate of completion, plus certification in NIMS, OSHA10 and Forklift Safety Training.

-Interested students must attend an information session on June 18 or 25 to apply to the program, which is funded by a grant from the U.S. Department of Labor’s Employment and Training Administration.
+Interested students must attend an information session to apply to the program, which is funded by a grant from the U.S. Department of Labor’s Employment and Training Administration.

 Representatives of local companies looking to hire skilled workers will be on hand to answer questions and help select candidates for the program.
 The ideal candidate is someone who likes to work with his or her hands, problem-solve and is looking to start a new career.
 Efforts will be made to connect those who successfully complete the program with local employers.
 The job-placement rate of past graduates is over 92%.

 - Must be a U.S. Citizen or possess a Green Card